 Garlic is a variety of perennial vegetable plant with bulbs that are easily recognizable by their smell and taste.
 It is commonly used as a condiment in cooking around the world, but it can also be a food in its own right.
 We can see in one of the following paragraphs that it is even considered as an "alicament" as it is so full of health-promoting powers.

 Garlic is a plant that has been consumed for thousands of years throughout the world.
 It is highly appreciated, especially in France, to the point of becoming an integral part of French culinary traditions.
+Freeze-dried garlic is appreciated for its long shelf life and ease of use.

+Garlic has a taste that is recognizable by all.
+Ideal to bring a Mediterranean touch to a dish, it is eaten fresh, usually chopped, freeze-dried (powdered) or in pods for marinades or to prick meat.
 The great talent of this condiment is to sublimate all types of dishes, whether used raw or cooked, while contributing to your overall physical well-being.

 Garlic can be used in chopped, whole, shirt, slices, as many possibilities that will allow you to use it in your raw or cooked dishes.
 It can be cooked rather well as long as it is integrated in a sauce, or a cooking juice.